Robinlovelace/netvishack/README.md

 - Visualising traffic volumes
 - Visualising traffic speeds and other attributes
 - Visualising population, urbanisation or pollution characteristics
+- Testing out `od2net` and contributing upstream
+- Contributing to docs on another open project

 # Outcomes